Joao247/Library/README.md

 - Use the "Already finished reading?" checkbox when adding a book.
 - If a book is not read, specify the number of pages read.

-## Firebase Integration

-The app is integrated with Firebase for cloud-based features.
-Users have the option to log in using their Google account to sync their library data across devices.

-## Credits

-- **Firebase:** Firebase SDKs used for authentication and cloud data services.
-- **Google Fonts:** Fonts used for a visually appealing experience.

 ## Outcome

 - Applied HTML5 semantic elements for improved structure.